-Responsibilities:
+Your Responsibilities:

-- Critically read/analyze assigned information - Use your LBCC email account to communicate with me - Effectively participate in class assignments, activities, quizzes, and evaluations
+- Critically read/analyze assigned information - Use your LBCC email account to communicate with me - Effectively participate in class assignments, activities, guizzes, and evaluations

 The Education/Child and Family Studies Department offers several online courses.
 Our online courses are just as rigorous and time-intensive as face-to-face courses.
 We want to be sure that you, our students, are prepared for the rigor and work involved in being successful in online education.
 For that reason, we encourage you to prepare yourself just as you would for any new task.
 Here are some tips: Familiarize yourself with Moodle and your student email.
-Set aside regular class times (at least twelve hours/week for a 4-credit course) for yourself.
+Set aside regular class times (at least twelve hours/week for a 4 credit course) for yourself.
 Stay in close communication with your teacher.
 Create a workspace for yourself.
 Take the initiative to figure out what you need to know.

-To ensure your continued enrollment and success in our courses, you must enter the course by midnight on Friday (July 3rd) of the course.
-You will have the Schedule assignment, a discussion board post, a reply to another student, and a quiz to complete prior to 9:00 am on the second Monday of the term (July 6th).
+To ensure your continued enrollment and success in our courses, you must enter the course by midnight on the first day (January9) of the course.
+You will have one assignment to complete prior to 11:00 pm on the first Wednesday of the term (January 11) and two more assignments to complete prior to 9:00 am on the second Monday of the term (January 16).
 This will give you (and me) a sense of whether the class is a good fit for you.

 I make use of the Institutional Drop policy.
-This means that I will drop you from the course if you have not completed the three mandatory assignments by 9 am on the second Monday of the term (July 6th).
+This means that I will drop you from the course if you have not completed the three mandatory assignments by 9 am on the second Monday of the term (January 16, 2017).

-If you determine that you will struggle with the rigor of this course, I urge you to drop before July 6th so you may receive a full refund for the class.
+If you determine that you will struggle with the rigor of this course, I urge you to drop before January 17th so you may receive a full refund for the class.
 Refunds are not granted to students that are not officially withdrawn from a course by the specified date (please consult the college academic calendar for specific dates).
 Stay in close touch with me.
 I am glad to have you in my course and I want you to be successful.